Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

 One Virginia Beach GOP official who spoke on the condition of anonymity to discuss the candidates frankly said each has merits, but that voters will have a pragmatic bottom line: “Republicans are tired of losing,” the official said.

 Republicans haven’t won statewide in Virginia since 2009.
-Virginia Beach, home to major military bases, saw multiple House districts flip from red to blue during the last two election cycles.
+Virginia Beach, home to major military bases, saw three state House districts flip from red to blue during the last two election cycles.
 The 83rd — in the northwestern corner of the city, facing the Chesapeake Bay and including a sliver of Norfolk’s Ocean View — was one of the most surprising.
 Republicans would be unlikely to reclaim their majority in the House this fall without picking up a district as closely divided as this one.

 With so much on the line, the Republican official said, party voters in this swing district might be in the mood for a harder line.
 “A message that’s saying ‘We’re going to take the fight back to Richmond’ is appealing even if you don’t agree with all the elements of the fight,” the official said.